Table of contents

 In DevOps, we integrate programming, testing, and deployment for web apps and software.
-MLOps aims to do something similar by streamlining the machine learning DevOps model process.
+MLOps as a service aims to do something similar by streamlining the machine learning DevOps model process.
 It stitches together this lifecycle to create a smooth and efficient process with fewer obstacles.
 We’ll explore the differences between DevOps Vs MLOps step by step.

 In a software company, there are two teams: development and operations.
 The development team creates new systems, while the operations team tests and implements the products.
 Sometimes, the operations team provides feedback on bugs, causing delays in the development cycle.